 According to Richard I. Shader, MD, “most adequately nourished newborns have fat rolls on their legs and arms and noticeably short to absent necks (1).”
 At birth, about 15 percent of the baby’s weight is fat, which is higher than many mammals.

 Therefore, babies naturally tend to have a roundish appearance.
-Most babies who appear plump are completely healthy, and their bulkiness may not necessarily indicate an underlying problem, overweight, or obesity.
+Most babies who appear plump or flabby are completely healthy, well-fed and their bulkiness may not necessarily indicate an underlying problem, overweight, or obesity.

-During the entire first year, most babies gain weight and become heavier; however, some may appear fat and some may not, depending on their height.
+During the entire first year, most babies gain weight and may become hefty; however, some may appear fat and some may not, depending on their height.

 Functions of baby fat